-If the update flag parameter from the SMF indicates decrease the current number of PDU Sessions per network slice, the NSACF decreases the number of PDU Sessions for that network slice.
+If the update flag parameter from the SMF anchoring the PDU session indicates decrease the current number of PDU Sessions per S-NSSAI, the NSACF locates the UE ID, removes the PDU Session ID from the list of PDU Sessions per UE established on the network slice and decreases the number of PDU Sessions for that S-NSSAI.
+If the UE ID has no more PDU sessions, after the decrease, the NSACF removes the UE ID entry.

-4. The NSACF acknowledges the update to the SMF with Nnsacf_NumberOfPDUsPerSliceAvailabilityCheckAndUpdate_Response message.
-If the NSACF returned maximum number of PDU Sessions per network slice reached result, the SMF rejects the PDU Session establishment request with maximum number of PDU Sessions per network slice reached reject cause.
+4. The NSACF acknowledges the update to the anchor SMF with Nnsacf_NumberOfPDUsPerSliceAvailabilityCheckAndUpdate_Response message.
+If the NSACF returned maximum number of PDU Sessions per S-NSSAI reached result, the SMF rejects the PDU Session establishment request with maximum number of PDU Sessions per S-NSSAI reached reject cause.

-In the case of a PDU Session Establishment failure, the SMF triggers another request to the NSACF with the update flag parameter equal to decrease in order to re-adjust back the PDU Session counter in the NSACF.
+In the case of a PDU Session Establishment failure, the anchor SMF triggers another request to the NSACF with the update flag parameter equal to decrease in order to re-adjust back the PDU Session counter in the NSACF.

-Editor's note: It is FFS how to achieve high admission control accuracy.

-Editor's note: Whether SMF or AMF interacts with the NSACF is FFS.